-Equalify and the University of Illinois Chicago (UIC) Technology Solutions are pleased to announce that Equalify will now be maintained and developed by UIC’s Digital Accessibility Team.
+Equalify Inc. and the University of Illinois Chicago (UIC) Technology Solutions are pleased to announce that Equalify will now be maintained and developed in partnership with UIC’s Digital Accessibility Team.

 Together, we believe this transition creates a stronger foundation for the future of web accessibility.
 By unifying Equalify’s open-source platform with UIC’s institutional commitment to accessibility, we are able to deliver a product-focused roadmap, improved services for stakeholders, and a model of innovation that strengthens UIC’s leadership in the field.